goschtl/zope/z3c.versionedresource/trunk/src/z3c/versionedresource/README.txt

   True
   >>> resources.__name__

 The view is also a browser publisher.
-But it dows not support a default:
+But it does not support a default:

   >>> resources.browserDefault(request)
   (<function empty at ...>, ())